canonical/operator/README.md

 Charmcraft).
 Full developer documentation for the Charm SDK is available at https://juju.is/docs/sdk.

-To learn more about the Juju engine, visit https://juju.is/docs/olm.
+To learn more about Juju, visit https://juju.is/docs/olm.

 ## Pure Python